avinassh/blag/content/posts/s3-log.md

 <small>1.
 Any object store would work.
 But I like S3.</small><br>
 <small>2.
 Yes, a database is a log.</small><br>
 <small>3.
-I'm not surprised that Jay Krepps ended up loving logs so much he wrote a book [I Heart Logs]().</small><br>
+I'm not surprised that Jay Kreps ended up loving logs so much he wrote a book [I Heart Logs]().</small><br>
 <small>4.
 [Threads are evil](https://x.com/iavins/status/1860299083056849098)</small><br>
 <small>5.
 My fren read this post and asked me, instead of S3, can I use Kafka and store my records there?
 You definitely can.
 But running Kafka is not easy.
 Hosted Kafka is way more expensive than S3.
-Moreover, you build Kafka like systems using a log.
-Going other way around is recursive.</small><br>
+Moreover, you build Kafka-like systems using a log.
+Going the other way around is recursive.</small><br>